Breast cancer screening in the UK

 You can also talk to your own doctor or nurse.
 Or you can contact the Cancer Research UK nurses on freephone 0808 800 4040.
 The lines are open from 9am to 5pm, Monday to Friday.

-If you notice any symptoms that could be due to breast cancer don’t wait until your next mammogram.
+If you notice any unusual changes in your breast don’t wait until your next mammogram.
 See your GP straight away.

 Read about finding breast cancer early.

 You can find detailed information about the UK breast screening programme on the NHS breast screening programme (NHSBSP) website.
 They have various information resources in different formats that answer questions about breast screening.
 There is a selection of audio and video resources as well as information and instruction leaflets.